Sabyasachi Mukherjee: Career

-In 2006, Sabyasachi’s debut Spring Summer collection’07 at New York Fashion Week earned him critical acclaim and his label started selling worldwide.
-The essence of this collection was based on folklore, glamour, simplicity, modern architecture and intricate detailing.
-There was a marked influence on paintings from the seventeenth and eighteenth centuries like Brueghel, Claude Monet and others.
+In 2006, Sabyasachi's debut Spring Summer collection’07 at New York Fashion Week earned him critical acclaim and his label started selling worldwide.
+The essence of this collection was based on folklore, glamour, simplicity, modern architecture, and intricate detailing.
+There was a marked influence on paintings from the seventeenth and eighteenth centuries like Brueghel, Claude Monet, and others.
 He used dark jewelled colours with muted shades accentuated with subtle texturing and indigenous embroidery.
 He is the only Indian designer to be a part of all three leading fashion weeks: New York, Milan and London.

-Sabyasachi believes that the unique positioning of Indian designers is due to the exclusivity of his homeland with its rich history and culture.
-He believes that Indian designers bring a flavour to the west that is no longer perceived as only exotic but also a rich blend of individuality and sensitivity.
+Sabyasachi believes that the unique positioning of Indian designers is due to his homeland's rich history and culture.
+He believes that Indian designers bring a flavour to the west that is no longer perceived as only exotic, but also a rich blend of individuality and sensitivity.

-In 2007, Sabyasachi participated at the New York and at the London Fashion Weeks plus Bridal Asia 2007, Lakme Fashion Week and the Vogue launch event in India.
+In 2007, Sabyasachi participated at the New York Fashion Week and at the London Fashion Weeks plus Bridal Asia 2007, Lakme Fashion Week and the Vogue launch event in India.
 His "Sanctuary" collection showcased at Lakme Fashion Week Fall Winter 08 received positive reviews from the fashion editor of the New York Times, Suzy Menkes.

-Sabyasachi closed the third edition of PCJ Delhi Couture Week (8–12 August 2012) with his New Moon collection inspired by the flavours of five cities: the world- straitjacket discipline of New York, the nostalgia of the British Raj in Kolkata, the subversive decadence of Berlin, the romanticism of Paris and bohemian flair of Barcelona.
-Bollywood star Sridevi was the showstopper & walked the ramp for the designer in a sari.
-The designer is showcasing this collection in UAE as well.
+Sabyasachi closed the third edition of PCJ Delhi Couture Week (8–12 August 2012) with his "New Moon" collection, inspired by the flavours of five cities: the world-straitjacket discipline of New York, the nostalgia of the British Raj in Kolkata, the subversive decadence of Berlin, the romanticism of Paris, and bohemian flair of Barcelona.
+Bollywood star Sridevi was the showstopper and walked the ramp for the designer in a sari.
+Sabyasachi showcased this collection in UAE as well.
 Sabyasachi launched in 2008 a line of jewellery exclusively designed by himself, in association with the GAJA brand.
 The collection was showcased at the Vogue Wedding Show in 2016.
-He launched his exclusive menswear collection featuring sherwanis, kurtas and headgear at the Lakme Fashion Week Spring Summer 09 Grand Finale show.
+He launched his exclusive menswear collection featuring sherwanis, kurtas, and headgear at the Lakme Fashion Week Spring Summer 09 Grand Finale show.
 He also started a kids wear line under the label Chota Sabhya.